 Safety and tolerability were assessed through types and frequency of AEs, physical examination, ECGs, biochemistry, hematology and urinalysis.
 No trends in AE presentation were observed in comparison between BT-11 and placebo or between specific cohorts.
+No serious adverse events were reported.
+No AEs were identified to have a probable or definite relationship to the study drug.
 None of the clinical laboratory results, including serum chemistry, hematology, coagulation and urinalysis, outside the reference range were considered to be clinically significant in either the single ascending dose or multiple ascending dose stages.
 No changes from baseline in white blood cell count or percentages of specific immune cell subsets were observed in blood on day seven of the multiple ascending dose stage relative to placebo in any one cohort or across all participants who received BT-11.
 No changes in ECG parameters were assessed as clinically significant and no treatment-emergent AEs, or TEAEs, arose from abnormal ECG measurements.